vaish28/DrLuckyMansionEscape/README.md

    at the beginning in a readable format.

 2. The human player is included in the game before the computer player.

+3. Consecutive computer players will halt the game.
+Do not add consecutive computer players.

 ### Limitations